kerry-nix/EMU_ASM_Taper/README.md

 ### Data Availability
 Electronic Health Records data is available on Epilepsy.Science.

-### scripts
+### analysis_scripts
 This folder contains the main scripts for 1) loading and formatting electronic health records data into MATLAB, and 2) running analysis in MATLAB.

 ### core_libraries
-This folder contains scripts required for running main analysis script.
+This folder contains MATLAB scripts required for running scripts in analysis_scripts.